bizpropb/MERN-Portfolio/README.md

 This application serves as both a **functional platform** and a **comprehensive code demonstration** of modern MERN stack development practices, including Docker containerization, responsive design, and scalable architecture patterns.

-*Note: PostgreSQL is included in the stack for polyglot database demonstration purposes.*

 ```